TramTran68/CS4210_CNN/README.md

 - tensorflow
 - numpy
 - Pillow (PIL)
-You can install the necessary dependencies using the following command: pip install tensorflow numpy pillow

 ## **Usage**
 Ensure that the digit_dataset directory with train and test subdirectories is in the same directory as the cnn.py script.